wsarachai/DII-Javascript/workshop/lesson01/exercise-3/readme.md

 BMI = mass / (height * height)
 ```

-Note: mass in kg and height in meterß
+Note: mass in kg and height in meter

 ### Your tasks: